Murder of Samuel Paty: Perpetrator

-The perpetrator, Abdoullakh Abouyezidovich Anzorov, was an 18-year-old Russian immigrant of Chechen ethnic descent, born in Moscow, Russia.
-Chechnya is a Muslim-majority republic and federal subject of the Russian Federation.
+The perpetrator, Abdoullakh Abouyezidovich Anzorov, was an 18-year-old who was born in Moscow and grew up in France.
+In their media statements French police drew attention to the teen's Chechen ethnicity, one of several Muslim minority groups in France.
 Anzorov moved to France with refugee status 12 years earlier as a six-year-old boy.
-He lived in the La Madeleine district of the Normandy town of Évreux, about 100 km (62 miles) from the murder scene, and had no apparent connection with the teacher or the school.
+He lived in the La Madeleine district of the Normandy town of Évreux, about 100 km (62 miles) from the murder scene and had no apparent connection with the teacher or the school.

 The Anzorov family moved from the village of Shalazhi in Chechnya.
 Abdoullakh's father Abuezid moved first to Moscow, and then to Paris.
 Anzorov's half-sister joined ISIS in Syria in 2014.
 In March 2020, the family had received refugee status and 10-year residency cards in France.
 Abdoullakh was not noticed by security agencies, though he had previously been in court on minor misdemeanour charges.

-Before the attack, he was in communication with two unidentified jihadists in Syria, one a Russian speaker, located through their IP addresses at Idlib, Syria, the last rebel stronghold of the country, under the control of the Hay'at Tahrir al-Sham organization, which denied responsibility for the attack.
-Immediately following the attack, he claimed responsibility in an audio message in Russian, in which he announced his readiness to be a "shahid" (martyr) and that, by killing Paty, who had "shown Allah in an insulting manner" he had "avenged the prophet".
-In a video broadcast on Instagram, among others, he referred to the Islamic State.
-He said: "Brothers, pray that Allah accepts me as a martyr".
+Before the attack, he was in communication with an unidentified Russian-speaking jihadist in Syria.
+According to investigators, this individual was located via IP address to Idlib, Syria, the last rebel stronghold of the country which was under the control of the Hay'at Tahrir al-Sham organization.
+Hay'at Tahrir al-Sham later denied responsibility for the attack.
+Immediately following the attack, Anzorov claimed responsibility in an audio message in Russian, in which he announced his readiness to be a martyr, and that he would "avenge the prophet" by killing Paty, who had "shown Allah in an insulting manner".
+In a video broadcast on Instagram, he referred to the Islamic State, among other Islamic terrorist organizations.